Steps for Resolving Complaints

 8. Tell the media (TV show, podcaster, any kind of social media), just get the word out.

-9. Go to the Better Business Bureau (BBB) site in your state and leave a report
+9. Go to the Better Business Bureau (BBB) site in your state and leave a report.
+We witnessed one instance where a simple complaint to the BBB eventually helped an FBI investigation.

 10. Tell your State Legislative Representative your idea for a Bill to prevent this from happening to others.
 Be concise in writing/telling your story.
 Don't approach them when they are in the middle of a legislative session, unless a bill is on their current docket that relates.